B2B Customer Surveys: How to Collect Feedback That Drives Growth

 Speed matters.
 Reach out within 24 hours.

-A dissatisfied champion can kill a renewal even if other stakeholders are happy.
+A dissatisfied champion can kill a renewal even when other stakeholders are satisfied.

 High-scoring respondents (promoters) are prime candidates for references, case studies, reviews, and referrals.
 Open-ended positive feedback often contains quotable language you can use in sales materials.